Guide to Growing Watermelon

 Beneficial Pests

-Heat-loving watermelons can be a challenge to grow in cooler regions of New York.
+Heat-loving watermelons can be a challenge to grow in cooler regions.
 To increase success, choose short-season varieties, start them inside, warm soil with black plastic or IRT mulch, and protect young plants with fabric row covers.

 Seeds or Seedlings